fourstix/MCard1802Terminal/README.md

  connect pins P1-13 and P1-14, Run and Vdd, and also connect pins P1-10 and P1-11, /MWR and /WE, for the Membership card to run correctly.
-The Monitor program is usually in the ROM chip supplied, labled something like MCSMP20A.)
+The Monitor program is usually in the ROM chip supplied, labeled something like MCSMP20A.)

  Start the Arduino Serial Monitor in the Arduino IDE, using the Menu Tools > Serial Monitor or the Shift+Ctrl+M hot key.